psarando/shire-reckoning/README.md

 it strikes me as intentionally calculated by Tolkien.

 [As mentioned earlier](#why-not-march-29th),
-many have concluded that if Shire Afteryule 9 was ("more or less") January 1, then Shire New Year's Day was ("more or less") December 23, and Astron 6 was ("more or less") March 29;
+some would conclude that if Shire Afteryule 9 was ("more or less") January 1, then Shire New Year's Day was ("more or less") December 23, and Astron 6 was ("more or less") March 29;
 therefore Rivendell's Yestarë should also corresponded ("more or less") with March 29.